 What follows is only some of the jobs that you can do while experiencing the world.
-Depending on your skill set and your preferences, you can work remotely, freelance or online.
-And you can still make good money!
+Depending on your skill set and your preferences, you can work remotely, freelance, online.
+And you can still make good money.
 So read on, take your pick and hit the road!

-From broadening your horizons to boosting up your confidence, the benefits to travelling are numerous.
+From broadening your horizons to improving your confidence, the benefits of travelling are numerous.

 You probably think travelling takes a lot of research, planning and money, but it doesn’t have to be that complicated!

 Traveller Tomislav Perko passes on a very strong message in his TEDx talk: